abuzittinkara/deneme/README.md

 ```
 The application now uses an in-memory store only, so simply run `npm start`.

-Before running the tests, install the Node packages:
+## Testing

+Ensure you have a `.env` file at the project root before running the tests.
+Install the dependencies and execute the test suite with:

 ```bash
 ./setup.sh     # installs required Node packages